algosup/2024-2025-project-4-web-fpga-team-3/Documents/FunctionalSpecifications/FunctionalSpecifications.md

   <img src="images/controls.png">

-  - **Steps:** Guide you to know where precisely at which level you are in the simulation
+  - **Steps:** Guide you to know precisely at what level you are in the simulation
-  - **Prev:** Permit you to see the previous step of the simulation
+  - **Prev:** Helps you to see the previous step of the simulation
     <img src="images/step1.png">
   - **Next:** Helps you to go to the next step of the simulation
     <img src="images/step2.png">

 #### 3.1.4 Simulation Controls
-The simulation will be control manually, there will be no automatically display of current flow in the simulation.
-The **next and prev** button will be use t navigate throughout the simulation.
+The simulation will be controlled manually; there will be no automatic display of the current flow in the simulation.
+The **next and previous** buttons will be used to navigate through the simulation.

 #### 3.1.5 Information Display
-- **FR-5.1**: The interface shall display the current simulation time.
+- **FR-5.1**: The interface will display the current simulation time.
 - **FR-5.3**: The interface shall provide information of what is happening at each step.
 - **FR-5.4**: The interface may display a timeline of signal changes.
   <img src="images/logs.png">

 ### 3.2 Program Flow
-Both the flowchart and pseudo code represent the flow of the simulation process on the web interface.
+Both the flowchart and pseudocode represent the flow of the simulation process on the web interface.

 #### 3.2.1 Flowchart

 <img src="images/flowchart.png">

 #### 3.2.2 Pseudo-code

     // Pseudo-code for FPGA Simulator with Zoom and Step Control

     // Define inputs